lpmi-13/current-projects/README.md

 # don't have more than three things on the go at once
 ```

-## 39) rap poetry mashup
-- get all shakespeare, then compute number of words to get a balanced
-sampling by normalizing the same number from other rappers we wanna mashup
-- DON'T FORGET TO REPLACE THE BAD WORDS!!!

 ## 43) PWA grid game for word stress in academic word list words
 - finalize data structure for this
 - MVP is all the stress data in the initial JS bundle